Do we find it difficult to love others?

 For example, Yahushua rebuked James and John for the destructive spirit they displayed by their words, when they wanted to take vengeance on those who rejected Yahushua (Luke 9:51-56).
-King David prayed for deliverance from false witnesses, those speaking lies against him, who “breathe out cruelty,” which is the evidence of a violent spirit (Psalms 27:12).
+Also, King David prayed for deliverance from false witnesses, who spoke lies against him, “breathing out cruelty” — this is evidence of a violent spirit (Psalms 27:12).

 The Power of the Tongue

-What we say with our words is far more revealing and more powerful than we realize!
-Notice what the Proverbs tell us:
+What we say with our words is far more revealing and more powerful than we realize:

 Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof.
 (Proverbs 18:21)

-By the power of our tongue [our words], we reveal our love for others, or our hatred of others.
-Yahuwah gave us clear instructions, throughout the Scriptures, on the kind of words we are to speak, and words we are not to speak, in order to show our love to others.
-Notice this passage in Leviticus:
+Yahuwah gave us clear instructions, throughout the Scriptures, on what kind of words we are to speak, and words we are not to speak:

 You shall not go about as a talebearer among your people: nor shall you take a stand against the life of your neighbor: I am Yahuwah.
 You shall not hate your brother in your heart: you shall surely rebuke your neighbor, and not [continue to] bear [your own] sin because of him.
 You shall not take vengence, nor bear any grudge against the children of your people, but you shall love your neighbor as yourself: I am Yahuwah.
 (Leviticus 19:16-18)

 Loving others means we will not take vengeance, nor hold a grudge against those who hurt us or persecute us.
-Instead, we will love others by forgiving others, as we are instructed many times in the Scriptures: “And be ye kind one to another, tender- hearted, forgiving one another, even as God for Christ’s sake hath forgiven you.”
+Instead, we will love others by forgiving, as we are instructed many times in the Scriptures: “And be ye kind one to another, tender- hearted, forgiving one another, even as God for Messiah’s sake has forgiven you.”
 (Ephesians 4:32).

-Behind the cutting words of slander, talebearing, murmuring, anger, and hate, there is a spirit of violence, and even a spirit of murder (Proverbs 10:11b; 1John 3:15).
-Being a talebearer, complaining, hating, and speaking evil against another — these words do not show love to others, rather they injure others!
+Behind the cutting words of slander, talebearing, murmuring, anger, and hate, there is a spirit of violence, and a spirit of murder (Proverbs 10:11b and 1John 3:15).
+Being a talebearer, complaining, hating, and speaking evil against another — these words do not show love to others, but rather injure others!